ICPHubPH/azle-react/README.md

 - When developing remotely, navigating to the canister's frontend in the browser will not work.
 Use `curl` on the command line instead, or develop locally.

-- Note that you might need to disable CORS in your browser to make backend calls from `localhost`.
-For example, for Chrome, run `open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security` to disable CORS.

 - If you get an error "Error: An error happened during communication with the replica: ...
 Connection refused", run `dfx start --clean` to start dfx.